afwillia/bioinfclass-sample-project/README.md

 # Bioinfclass Notes

+## June 24, 3:45 PM
+Ran the location trees.
+Interesting data.
+Thinking of other studies now.

 ## Jun 19, 10:08 PM

 Looking at the data, I'm becoming interested in what differences we might find between different species.